GabrielHub/hub-frontend/README.md

 - bpm should be on a per game basis, but needs to be refactored to work that way when the new year starts
 - fix types on the backend.
 Advanced stats will always be there when starting a new year
 - change percentages to be raw values, instead of storing them as readable values
+> Direct Player Comparison
+- Similar to the draft tool, but allows more direct comparison between two players at a position, including lock
 > Career Highs (league + player)
 - Add `career` subcollection to `players`
+- Player page should have section for career highs
 - League average scheduled function should also calculate league highs in stats based on player `career` subcollection

 ### How to setup